t-yanshinvernon/DBS-SEED/Assessment/ASSESMENT02.md

 ## PB Products & Clients
 Page 7, FX Forward pips show difference between spot and forward price

-Page 10, Mutual funds are open ended
+Page 10, Mutual funds are open ended.

+Page 11, Some funds allow you to trade 'on margin' which gives you much greater 'leverage'